 What to remember about currency correlations

 Currency correlations only offer a guide as to which currencies have strong positive or negative relationships, but these relationships change with time.
 If you look at the images below, you can see the correlation coefficient changing as you shift from one timeframe to another.
-This is something you should always be aware of if you’re going to include currency correlations into your trading strategy.
+This is something you should always be aware of if you’re going to include currency correlations in your trading strategy.